What You Will Learn

 The formula I use for FCF is Buffett’s definition of FCF, a.k.a. owner earnings.
 Do take the time to read the appendix of the 1986 Berkshire letter to shareholders as it explains owner earnings in depth.

-Owner earnings = Net income + depreciation & amortization +/- one-time items – capital expenditures
+Owner earnings = Net income + depreciation & amortization +/- one-time items +/- changes in working capital – capital expenditures

 “If we think through these questions, we can gain some insights about what may be called “owner earnings.”
 These represent (a) reported earnings plus (b) depreciation, depletion, amortization, and certain other non-cash charges such as Company N’s items (1) and (4) less ( c) the average annual amount of capitalized expenditures for plant and equipment, etc. that the business requires to fully maintain its long-term competitive position and its unit volume.
 (If the business requires additional working capital to maintain its competitive position and unit volume, the increment also should be included in ( c) .
 However, businesses following the LIFO inventory method usually do not require additional working capital if unit volume does not change.)” – 1986 Berkshire letter

 So if changes in working capital is really that important, why doesn’t Buffett use it?